summa-dev/eip-draft/README.md

 This standard is designed to achieve a balance between privacy and verifiability.
 It allows users and independent actors to confirm an exchange's solvency without exposing individual account balances, adding an extra layer of security and trust to the digital assets ecosystem.

-## Backwards Compatibility

-The implementation of this standard is expected to be fully backward compatible.

-[Look at some other EIPs and see what's appropriate for this section]

-## Test Cases

-[Describe test cases]

 ## Reference Implementation

 The Summa team (supported by the Privacy and Scaling Explorations team) has created a reference implementation that can be found in the discussion link specified in the preamble of this document.